princemahajan/FLINT/README.md

 + 4 Adaptive-step (fixed step-size also supported) ERK integrators: DOP54, DOP853, Verner98R, Verner65E
 + Any other ERK method can be implemented by just including their coefficients
 + Dense output with delayed interpolation (integrate once, interpolate as many times)
++ Multiple events can be defined for event detection during integration
-+ Multiple event-detection as well as finding location of events using root-finding  (Brent's algorithm) with static and dynamic event masking
++ Events location finding using root-finding  (Brent's algorithm) with static and dynamic event masking
 + Ability to set a maximum delay (referred to here as event step-size) after which events are guauanteed to be detected
-+ Ability to restart the integration or change solution on the detection of events
++ Ability to restart the integration or change solution on the detection of events for handling discontinuities in the differential equations
 + Stiffness detection